 If you want to see how your current classes would fulfill the requirements of a different program, just click on “What If.”
 This feature allows you to select a new program.
 If you know the type of degree, such as B.A., by selecting it, the list of programs will be filtered.
 If you do not select a degree type, then you can choose from the entire list but only the program requirements will display.

-Within each specific block, your degree audit will outline requirements for the degree, program and/or minor.
+Each specific block of your degree audit outlines the requirements of your degree, program, and/or minor.
 This information should be used to discuss your academic plans and progress toward your degree with your academic advisor.

-If you hover over any course number with your cursor, the name and credit hours for the course will display.
-If you click on any course number, the link will display complete information including a course description, prerequisites, and scheduling information (scheduling information appears only if the college is allowing registration at the time).
+Using your cursor, hover over any course number to display the course's name and its total credit hours.
+Clicking on the course number will display its complete information, including course description, prerequisites, and scheduling information (scheduling information appears only if the college is allowing registration at the time).
 If you only see course catalog information, then the course is not scheduled in the upcoming semester.

 At a minimum, you should review your audit during the following times:

-2. After you register to ensure the courses you selected apply to your requirements as you had planned.
+- After you get registered to ensure the courses you selected align with the requirements, as was planned.

 Please ask your advisor for assistance.
 Below are the most common problems and courses of action: